-Waste water also called as black water consists of sewage and water from toilets.
+Waste water or sewage is the combination of grey water and black water (water from toilets).
 A common method of recycling waste water is through reedbeds.
 Reedbeds are artificially created wetlands with reed plants which provide the ideal conditions for the development of microorganisms capable of promoting aerobic treatment for sewage.